 When safety professionals are entrusted with high-value work, organizations get better results.
 To ensure that all parties understand the nature of such work, ASSP has developed a standard that outlines core competencies, certifications, credentials, qualifications and learning support resources for safety professionals.
 Adopt ANSI/ASSP Z590Z.2-2003 (R2012)

 , Criteria for Establishing the Scope and Functions of the Safety Professional, to guide your framework.

 You can find more details on the recommended education, experience and credentials for safety professionals in the OHS Professional Capability Framework: A Global Framework for Practice

-from International Network of Safety and Health Practitioners Organizations
+from International Network of Safety and Health Professional Organizations

 Roles That Make a Difference

 Compliance-focused approaches to safety and loss prevention are not effective at managing workplace risks.
 Therefore, checking boxes or solely reacting to emergencies is not high-value work for safety professionals.